 Dinner at Le Table et Terroir

-We had dinner at Table et Terroir another Charlevoix restaurant committed to sourcing local ingredients.
-In fact, many of the restaurants in the region are part of a unique food trail all encouraging the use of locally grown ingredients.
+We had dinner at Table et Terroir, another Charlevoix restaurant committed to sourcing local ingredients.
+Many of the restaurants in the region are part of a unique food trail, all encouraging the use of locally grown ingredients.

-You can read more reviews on the Fairmont Le Manoir Richelieu on TripAdvisor.
+You can read more reviews on the Fairmont Le Manoir Richelieu.

 Charlevoix and the Fairmont Manoir Deep History